karthikv/model_schema/README.md

 $ dump_model_schema -c [connection_string] model_file [model_file ...]
 ```

-where `model_file` is a path to a ruby file that contains a single Sequel
+where `model_file` is a path to a Ruby file that contains a single Sequel
 Model, and `connection_string` is the database connection string to pass to
 `Sequel.connect()`.